 CASAR uses calculation programs and computer-aided tools such as CAD and FEM to design the strands and the rope.
-Properties such as the elongation behavior, torque or design parameters such as the lay length ratio are also validated by empirical tests in the laboratory and enable advanced dimensioning and optimization specific for the application.
+Properties such as the elongation behavior, torque or design parameters such as the lay length ratio are also validated by empirical tests in the laboratory and enable advanced dimensioning and optimization specific for the CM77 cally twisted wires or strands.

-As described, a wire rope consists of a large number of helically twisted wires or strands.
 Combined, the inner strands form the core or the heart of the rope.
 The outer strands usually give the entire rope its name and form the top layer.
 The outer strands of the CASAR special wire ropes are arranged helically around a core in accordance with strict geometrical laws.
 In turn, stranded wires, manufactured independently of - or in parallel with the outer strands are used as the core.
 The core is in most instances encased with a plastic layer.
 In addition, this plastic layer is heated during the final closing of the rope, to allow the outer strands to bed into the plastic layer.
-Thanks to the positive service life properties, the rope designs offer an extended range of applications (see also chapter "Plastic
+Thanks to the positive service life properties, the rope designs offer an extended range of applications (see also chapter "Plastic insert").
 The structure of a rope is described by the number of its elements, e.g. for a rope with 8 outer strands of 26 wires each, the designation is "8 x 26".